TommySoucy/MoreCheckmarks/README.md

 There are some settings available in the provided config file described below:

 - **_fulfilledAnyCanBeUpgraded_**: This setting will decide when to display a fulfilled checkmark for a hideout required item.
-      **true** means to display blue when AT LEAST ONE of the hideout modules requiring this item can be upgraded with the amount of the item there is in stash
+      **true** means to display fulfilled when AT LEAST ONE of the hideout modules requiring this item can be upgraded with the amount of the item there is in stash
-      **false** means to display blue when ALL of the hideout modules requiring this item can be upgraded
+      **false** means to display fulfilled when ALL of the hideout modules requiring this item can be upgraded

 - **_questPrioriry_**, **_hideoutPriority_**, and **_wishlistPriority_**: These settings will decide which checkmark to give priority to.
 If the item is needed for a quest, needed for a hideout module, and is on the wishlist, the one with the highest priority will be displayed.
 These are integers, and the greater the number, the higher the priority.